Getting around Seoul: bus, subway, bike, taxi

 Airport Railroad Express (AREX)

-Offers you the fastest and most convenient way of traveling from the airport to the city center.
+It offers the fastest and most convenient way of traveling from the airport to the city center.

 How much does it cost to go by train?